-If a busy channel is found, scanning will pause to allow the signal to be heard and will remain there for as long as the channel remains busy.
+If a busy channel is located, scanning will pause to allow the signal to be heard and will remain there for as long as the channel remains busy.
 Once the channel has been clear for 5 seconds, scanning will resume automatically.

-If you don't wish to listen to a busy channel, briefly rotate the Channel control (or press the ▲ or ▼ keys) while the radio is paused on that channel.
-The busy channel will be temporarily removed from the scan group to allow time for the channel to become clear again and scanning will continue.
-The skipped channel will be reinstated in the scan sequence after 30 seconds (see Auto Skip).
+If you don't wish to listen to a busy channel, briefly press the SKIP key on the microphone to skip over that channel and resume scanning from the next channel in the sequence (see Auto Skip on page 10).